Document Information

 • Center contacts ZAK with an OC request "AAL1028 SEDAR FL350 2312z"

-• He either accepts or gives you a new Zulu time
+• ZAK either accepts or gives you a new Zulu time

 • Once the plane hits the TCP, "radar service terminated, squawk 2000 call San Fransisco radio".